 Of course.
 So as we get to kind of the closing of the interview, are there any other stories or memories that you would like to share?

-Um well, you had a question here.
 Did you finish your questions about why we moved?
 There was a question.

 There was, but I want to respect your time, sir.